As a diverse city, when you visit Lusaka on a private tour you ca enjoy adventurous safari tours one day and a market day the next.

 The prices when visiting Lusaka varies from season to season.
 Having said that the average daily cost of living for a tourist during peak season is US$280.
 This includes 3-4-star accommodation, breakfast, lunch and dinner in good quality restaurants.
 Private tour operators vary their safari tour and guided tour prices throughout the year so check around for best price remembering best price is not necessarily best tour.

 Research the area you intend to visit as much as you can.
 Make sure you have a visa if you are from a country that needs one.
 As with other countries in this region, malaria-carrying mosquitoes are a problem so talk to a doctor before travelling about medication to take as a preventative.
-There is little crime, but still, you need to be careful of pickpockets and do not walk alone at night in unknown areas.
+There is little crime, but still, always be aware of your surroundings t all time and do not walk alone at night in unknown areas.

 Simply put there are eight warm to hot months and four cool to warm months in Lusaka.
 The warm months are May and August with temperatures of 16 degrees Celsius and the hot months are January to April and September to December with temperatures 20-23 degrees Celsius.
 The cool months are June and July at 16 degrees Celsius.
 It rains during November to March with the wettest month being January.